kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 one by [Amine and me](https://www.vldb.org/pvldb/vol12/p1692-mhedhbi.pdf) and one by the [Umbra group](https://db.in.tum.de/~freitag/papers/p1891-freitag.pdf) on several different ways people have proposed for mixing binary and wcoj algorithms in query plans.
-Unless the query has a very cyclic component where multiway intersections can help, systems should just use binary joins.
+Overall message of these studies is that, wcoj are critical when the query has a very cyclic component and multiway intersections can help.
+If the query does not have this property, systems should just use binary joins.
 So wcoj-like computations should be seen as complementing binary join plans.

 <p align="center">